We Deal in Lead A Weird West Gunslinger Adventure Game

 An attack reducing your Grit to exactly 0 uniquely impacts you, often irrevocably.
 Reference the damage taken on the table below:

-Rattled: You’re disoriented and shaken.
+2 Rattled: You’re disoriented and shaken.
 Describe re-focusing.
 Roll d6.
-If the total is higher than your max Grit, take the new result.
-2
+If the total exceeds your max Grit, take the new result.

-Concussed: Deprived until you rest a few hours.
-Then, roll d6 and add it to your max Grit.
-3
+3 Concussed: Deprived until you rest.
+Then, add d6 to your max Grit.

 Combat Example #